On Gaussian decay rates of harmonic oscillators and equivalences of related Fourier uncertainty principles: Introduction

-With these definitions, Vemuri's conjecture \cite{Vemuri} states that, if $f \in E^{\infty}_{\tanh(2\alpha)},$ then
+With these definitions, Vemuri's conjecture \cite{Vemuri} states that, if $f \in E^{\infty}_{\tanh(2\alpha)}(n),$ then

-In fact, Vemuri proved that $\Phi(\cdot,t) \in E^{\infty}_{\tanh(\alpha)-\eps}, \, \forall \eps > 0.$
+In fact, Vemuri proved that $\Phi(\cdot,t) \in E^{\infty}_{\tanh(\alpha)-\eps}(n), \, \forall \eps > 0.$

-On the other hand, by relating the evolution of the Harmonic Oscillator problem to the Schr\"odinger equation (see Subsection \ref{ssec:vemuri} for details) and the optimal decay for Schr\"odinger evolutions as in, for instance, \cite{Escauriaza2010}, we obtain an $L^2-$version of Vemuri's conjecture: if $C_a^2(f),C_a^2(\widehat{f}) < + \infty,$ then
+By relating the evolution of the Harmonic Oscillator problem to the Schr\"odinger equation and the optimal decay for Schr\"odinger evolutions as in, for instance, \cite{Escauriaza2010}, we obtain an $L^2$-version of Vemuri's conjecture: if $C_a^2(f),C_a^2(\widehat{f}) < + \infty,$ then